 If you are suffering from De Quervain’s tenosynovitis or a similar condition, treatment typically begins with following the steps of RICE — rest, ice, compress and elevate your hand, thumb, and wrist.
 These steps can reduce painful inflammation more quickly.

-This cock-up style brace for wrist and thumb injuries helps with both the rest and compression steps of this process.
+This brace for wrist and thumb injuries helps with both the rest and compression steps of this process.
 The orthopedic forearm splint with thumb abduction immobilizes the MP and CMC joint, helping with wrist pain on the thumb side by forcing these tendons to rest.
 The fastener straps of the thumb stabilizing wrist protector mean you can adjust the amount of compression it provides at both the wrist and thumb area.
 For additional compression, you might consider a bandage, glove, or wrist wrap.

 As always, we strongly recommend speaking to a medical professional for a specific treatment plan tailored to fit your needs and injury.